Remediation for Intent Scheme Hijacking Vulnerability

 This information is intended for developers with app(s) that contain the Intent Scheme Hijacking Vulnerability.

-Sign in to your Play Console to see which apps are affected and the deadlines to resolve these issues.
+Sign in to your Play Console, and navigate to the Alerts section to see which apps are affected and the deadlines to resolve these issues.

 Update your affected apps using the steps highlighted below.